wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-create-deploy-flask-app.md

 You should have Python and Git already installed, but make sure you have either Python 2.7 or 3.4.

-## Web app create on the Azure Management Portal
+## web site create on the Azure Management Portal

-The first step in creating your app is to create the web app via the [Azure Management Portal](https://manage.windowsazure.cn).
+The first step in creating your app is to create the web site via the [Azure Management Portal](https://manage.windowsazure.cn).
 To do this, you will need to login to the portal and click the NEW button in the bottom left corner.
 A window will appear.
 Click **Quick Create**, enter a URL, and select **Create Web Site**.

 ![](./media/web-sites-python-create-deploy-django-app/django-ws-003.png)